Christmas can be a stressful time of year. Buying the presents, getting the dinner ready on time and avoiding a family row over Brexit can be tricky.

 E4 have just ordered a fresh new series of celebrity specials and it all kicks off with a festive edition featuring showbiz royalty Debbie McGee, reality TV regular Charlotte Dawson, Drag performer Courtney Act, Snapchat star Stevo The Madman and BAFTA-winning presenting duo Dick and Dom.

 Highlights across the week include a pink-themed vegan meny, a ballroom dance demonstration in a snow globe and a black-tie soireé.

-Your Face or Mine - Comedy Central, BT TV channel 307/370 HD - Wednesday, December 11th
+Your Face or Mine - Comedy Central, BT TV channel 307/370 HD - Catch up on the BT Player

 The festive season is all about giving… your opinion?
 Comedy Central are delivering a special present this year, brand new Your Face or Mine with celebrity couple Jodie Kidd and her partner Joseph Bates.
 The supermodel and presenter and ex-royal marine partner are playing to win money for a children’s hospice.
 The couple are joined by Sky Sports F1 presenter Natalie Pinkham ex Made in Chelsea star Hugo Taylor and Jodie’s Strictly Come Dancing Partner Ian Waite.